SMOG: Scalable Meta-Learning for Multi-Objective Bayesian Optimization: Introduction

 \section{Introduction}

-Many high-impact optimization problems are intrinsically \emph{multi-objective}: engineers and machine-learning practitioners rarely optimize a single scalar, but rather trade off competing goals such as performance vs.\ cost, quality vs.\ speed, or accuracy vs.\ latency/energy.
-At the same time, these objectives are often \emph{expensive} and \emph{noisy} to evaluate, which naturally puts us in the low-data regime where \ac{BO}/\ac{MOBO} is particularly effective~\citep{snoek2012practical,zhang2020bayesian,BO_Shahriari,daulton2020differentiable,daulton2021parallel}.
-Crucially, such optimizations are rarely one-off: organizations accumulate logs of past runs on related products, machines, datasets, workloads, or environments.
-This makes \emph{meta-learning for expensive multi-objective optimization} a natural setting: rather than starting each new optimization from scratch, we would like to leverage prior tasks to achieve good Pareto-optimal trade-offs with far fewer evaluations.
-Examples span industrial process tuning and calibration (where competing quality metrics must be balanced), scientific design (e.g., materials discovery and advanced manufacturing with multiple competing properties), and machine-learning system design (e.g., multi-objective hyperparameter and architecture tuning trading off accuracy, latency, and resource use) \citep{gopakumar2018multi, myung2025multi, pfisterer2022yahpo, eggensperger2021hpobench, Marco2017virtual, herbol2018efficient}.
+Many high-impact optimization problems are intrinsically \emph{multi-objective}: engineers and machine-learning practitioners rarely optimize a single scalar, but rather trade off competing objectives such as performance, cost, latency, or energy.
+At the same time, these objectives are often \emph{expensive} to evaluate, naturally putting one in the low-data regime where \ac{BO}/\ac{MOBO} is particularly effective~\citep{snoek2012practical,zhang2020bayesian,BO_Shahriari,daulton2020differentiable,daulton2021parallel}.
+Organizations rarely run non-recurring optimizations; instead, they accumulate logs from past optimization runs for related products, machines, datasets, workloads, or environments.
+This makes \emph{meta-learning for expensive multi-objective optimization} an important scenario: rather than starting each new optimization from scratch, practitioners aim to save resources by leveraging prior tasks to achieve good solutions with only a few evaluations.
+Examples span industrial process tuning and calibration (where competing quality metrics must be balanced), scientific design (e.g., materials discovery and advanced manufacturing with multiple competing properties), and machine-learning system design (e.g., multi-objective hyperparameter and architecture tuning trading off accuracy, latency, and resource use)~\citep{gopakumar2018multi, myung2025multi, pfisterer2022yahpo, eggensperger2021hpobench, Marco2017virtual, herbol2018efficient}.